dhanashreehingnekar28/SCT_WD_DhanashreeH/README.md

 Main section shows a welcome message with a nice background.
 _____________________________________________________________________________________________________________________________________________________________________________________________________________________

-TASK 2 : Calculator Web Application
+◼️TASK 2 : Calculator Web Application
 Goal:
 Design a basic calculator using HTML, CSS, and JavaScript.
 Allow users to perform simple calculations: